The (Un)Essentials. What You Don’t Need When Camping

 As Published in West Coast Horsemen magazine – July 2017 Edition

-Resisting the temptation to buy more stuff is like trying to stop the tide.
-However, if you spend all your hard-earned dollars on unnecessary gear, you won’t be able to buy the stuff you need.
-Here’s my defense: the 6 outdoor items you never should buy.
+Resisting the temptation to buy more stuff is like trying to stop the daily tide.
+However, if you spend all your hard-earned dollars on unnecessary gear, you won’t be able to buy the stuff you really need.
+Here’s 6 outdoor items you really don’t need for camping.

 - Rambo knifes and multi tools